application-stacks/runtime-component-operator/examples/affinity/README.md

 coffeeshop-frontend-789c585488-9m529   1/1     Running   0          5m52s   10.254.20.172   worker0.shames.os.fyre.ibm.com
 ```

+As you can see in the output, no more than one pod per application is running on a single node.
+Also, the pods for the two applications are co-located on a same node.

-In this example, you saw how to use the [Affinity](https://github.com/application-stacks/runtime-component-operator/blob/master/doc/user-guide.adoc#affinity) feature in the Runtime Component Operator to assign pods to certain nodes within a cluster.
+This scenario illustrated how to use the [Affinity](https://github.com/application-stacks/runtime-component-operator/blob/master/doc/user-guide.adoc#affinity) feature in the Runtime Component Operator to assign pods to certain nodes within a cluster.